flyteorg/flyteconsole/CONTRIBUTING.md

 ## Feature flags

 We are using our internal feature flag solution to allow continuos integration, while features are in development.
+There are two types of flags:

+-   **FeatureFlag**: boolean flags which indicate if feature is enabled.
+-   **AdminFlag**: the minimal version of flyteadmin in which feature supported.

 All flags currently available could be found in [/FeatureFlags/defaultConfig.ts](./src/basics/FeatureFlags/defaultConfig.ts) file.
 Most of them under active development, which means we don't guarantee it will work as you expect.